The markets took a brief respite from all the gains. The S&P 500 was down for the first time since October 2016. What a market downturn!

 Buy US bonds in my ROTH IRA.
 US small cap in my 401k.
 And international emerging in my taxable account(no good emerging fund in my 401k).

 It’s nice to see REITs finally on target.
 Bonds will get a bump soon.
 That bodes well for my 2017 dividend goals.
 Higher yielding buys always help that.

 That’s it for this month.
 It’s been another great month and I look forward to see what the market brings in the future.

-I’ve got a vacation planned in a few weeks where I can relax, eat some good foot and visit some sights and I’m looking forward to that as well!
+It’s vacation time in a few weeks.
+I can relax, eat some good food and visit some sights.
+I’m looking forward to that as well!

-That means that some of my posts(side-hustle update) may be delayed a few days as I plan to do no work at all during my vacation(yes that also means pausing my daily writing although I’ll try to get some of that in on the plan ride over).
+That may delay some of my posts(side-hustle update).
+I plan to do no work at all during my vacation.
+Yes, that also means pausing my daily writing.
+Maybe, I’ll try to get some of that in on the plan ride over.

 How was your month?
 Did contributions offset the poor market performance or were you invested in securities that weathered the small dip in the S&P 500 well?